I’m the author of a debut novel set in Belfast and the Isle of Harris, in the early 70s.

 As a teenager living in Northern Ireland at the height of the conflict, I spent my days desperately wishing for peace.
 When the violence showed no signs of ending, I left.
 A cop out, some might say.
 For me it was the right decision because it took decades before peace became a possibility.

-It’s probably no surprise then to find that the main character in my book is a young peace campaigner.
+The main character in my book is a young peace campaigner.
 Unlike me, who hightailed it out of the province at the first opportunity, she tries to change things for the better.
 She’s more courageous than I ever was and gets to do things I would never have attempted.
 She refuses to give in to the pressure to take a side.

 Back then it was hard not to take a side.
 You’d invariably end up sticking with your own kind (Catholics got together with Catholics; Protestants with Protestants).
 It was an unwritten rule.
 The young peace campaigner in my book breaks the rules, and by doing so, finds herself pitted against a younger sister with paramilitary links and a very different vision of how to solve the conflict.